oraclesantamonica/hpc/README.md

-## Lab 2: Provision Exadata Infrastructure in a private OCI network (demo only)
+## Lab 2: Use OCI CLI commands and Terraform to work with HPC

 **Key Objectives**:

-As a fleet administrator,
+As a developer,
-- Deploy an Exadata Cloud Service Infrastructure in a pre-provisioned private network in your OCI account
+- Deploy HPC clusters of any size with our dedicated bare metal HPC compute instances and Mellanox RDMA networking

-## Lab 3: Provision databases on your Exadata Cloud Service Infrastructure (demo only)
+## Lab 3: Run OpenFoam projects in HPC cluster

 **Key Objectives**:

-As a database administrator,
+As a developer, data engineer,
-- Deploy database onto an Exadata Cloud Service Infrastructure
+- Deploy OpenFoam projects onto HPC cluster in OCI

 ## Appendix

-**This covers some general help for Windows users and other occasional issues you may encounter while working with your Exadata Cloud Service.**
+**This covers some general help for Windows users and other occasional issues you may encounter while working with your High Performance Computing Instance.**